QuantLib-Python installation on Windows

 If you don't need to modify the wrappers, you might want to try installing a precompiled binary version.
 The availability of binaries depend on your operating system; to try to install them, run:

-pip install QuantLib-Python
+pip install QuantLib

+(If you have multiple versions of Python installed, run the above with the one you want to use QuantLib with.)
 If a binary package is available for your system, it will be installed and you will be able to leave this page and use it right away; if not, you'll have to compile it yourself as described in the next section.

 Installation from a released version